cviebrock/image-validator/README.md

 ];
 ```

-The value for _ratio_ represents _width ÷ height_ and be either a decimal or two values (width, height; both integers):
+The value for _ratio_ represents _width ÷ height_ and be either a decimal or
+two values (width, height; both integers):

 - `0.75`
 - `3,4`

-The value (or first value, if providing height and width) can also be prefixed with a tilde `~` character,
+The value (or first value, if providing height and width) can also be prefixed
-in which case the orientation does not matter:
+with a tilde `~` character, in which case the orientation does not matter:

 - `~3,4` means the image can have an aspect ratio of either 3:4 or 4:3.

 Note that you may run into issues with floating point rounding.

-<a name="examples"></a>
 ## Examples

 ```php